1964 Oldsmobile Mid-Size Cars Facts, Figures, and Specifications

 Click a Tab to See the Details

 F-85 Standard – There were three models in this series: 4-door sedan, 2-door sport coupe, and wagon.
 Identifying base F-85s were small hub caps, the absence of upper moldings and no bright work in the wheel openings.
 The rear fascia was unadorned and merely featured “Oldsmobile” in block letters between the tail lights.
-Floor covering were vinyl and seats were available in plain vinyl or three durable fabric patterns.
-Door panels were unadorned and lacked bright work. (see the image provided).
+Floor covering was vinyl, and seats were available in plain vinyl or three durable fabric patterns.
+Door panels were unadorned and lacked bright work.

 F-85 Deluxe – There were three models in this series: 4-door sedan, 2-door sport coupe, and wagon.
 Identifying Deluxe F-85s were full size hub caps, an upper molding running the entire length of the car and bright work in the wheel openings.
 The rear fascia had a bright panel running between the tail lights with “Oldsmobile” in block letters spanning the entire length.
-Floor covering were carpeted and seats were available in pleated vinyl or fabric pattern inserts.
+Floor covering was carpeted and seats were available in pleated vinyl or fabric pattern inserts.
 Door panels featured bright trim and a surface that matched the seats.
-Bucket seats were available in the Sport Coupe (see the images provided).
+Bucket seats were available in the Sport Coupe.

 Cutlass – There were three models in this series: 2-door sport coupe, Hardtop Coupe and Convertible – no station wagon was available.
 Identifying the Cutlass were full size hub caps, an upper molding running the entire length of the car and bright work in the wheel openings.
 The rear fascia had a bright panel running between the tail lights with “Oldsmobile” in block letters spanning the entire length.
-Floor covering were carpeted and seats were available in pleated vinyl or fabric pattern inserts.
+Floor covering was carpeted, and seats were available in pleated vinyl or fabric pattern inserts.
 Door panels featured bright trim and a surface that matched the seats.
 The 260 HP 330 CID V-8 was standard with the 290 HO version optional.
-Bucket seats were standard in all models in the line (see the image provided).
+Bucket seats were standard in all models in the line.

 The 442 option was available on all models except the station wagon, including the 4-door, however, it depended on the model and line – broken out as follows: